whizpool/ibm-feedback/README.md

 * [Installation](#installation)
 * [License](#license)

 Feedback widgets provide a place for customers to attach screenshots and more information, making it more likely that your agents can give customers a quality answer on their first response.
-You are helping your customers frame their questions in a helpful manner.
+You are helping your customers frame their questions in a helpful manner

-Feedback widget also connect with the github and slack, so whenever client submit feedback automatic issue created on conencted github and posted on connected slack channel.
+Feedback widget also connects with the GitHub and Slack, so whenever client submit feedback, automatic issues are created on connected GitHub and posted on connected Slack channel.

-Feedback Widget based on the IBM IAM, So you need to have IBM account and create the [IBM API keys](https://cloud.ibm.com/docs/account?topic=account-userapikey) This API key will be used to login in the system as super admin.
+FFeedback Widget is based on the IBM IAM, so you need to have IBM account and create the [IBM API keys](https://cloud.ibm.com/docs/account?topic=account-userapikey) This API key will be used to login in the system as Super Admin.

-You have to add the [IBM API keys](https://cloud.ibm.com/docs/account?topic=account-userapikey) and IBM account details in the user table get access the IBM feedback widht admin panel.
+You must add the [IBM API keys](https://cloud.ibm.com/docs/account?topic=account-userapikey) and IBM account details in the user table to get access to the IBM feedback widget Admin Panel.

 IBM Feedback currently supports the following types of ratings:
  - **Star**